-The University of Chicago prohibits hazing.
-A person commits hazing when he or she knowingly requires a student or other person at the University to perform any act, on or off University property, for the purpose of induction, admission, or membership into any group, team, organization, or society associated with or connected to the University if the act is not sanctioned or authorized by the University and results in harm to any person or could reasonably be foreseen to result in such harm.
+The University of Chicago prohibits hazing which is also illegal in the state of Illinois.
+A person commits hazing when they knowingly require a student or other person at the University to perform any act, on or off University property, for the purpose of induction, admission, or membership into any group, team, organization, or society associated with or connected to the University if the act is not sanctioned or authorized by the University and results in harm to any person or could reasonably be foreseen to result in such harm.
 A person’s willingness to participate in an act of hazing does not justify or excuse the act, or fall outside of this policy.

 Examples of hazing are included below.
 These examples are intended to be illustrative and not all-inclusive:

 - the creation of physical or mental exhaustion or fatigue;

 - forced consumption of alcohol or other intoxicants;

 - physical and mental shocks;

 - physically or psychologically dangerous or risky activities;

 - coercive, degrading, or humiliating games and activities;

 - appropriation of public or private property;